-The approved services under this RFA will begin on October 1, 2011.
+The approved services under this RFA will begin on October 1, 2012.
 Work plans and budgets for these services are anticipated to be approved for a period of twelve months.
-At its sole discretion, the Department may choose to extend the agreements under this RFA for additional periods of up to one year.
 All selected awardees will be invited to attend a post-award conference where the specific mechanics of the awarded grant will be explained.